It is estimated that over 50 million adults in the United States either have, or are at risk of developing, osteoporosis.1

 Some have claimed that a meta-analysis published in 2015 negates the need for vitamin D supplementation.
 The analysis pooled many studies and stated the conclusion that vitamin D supplementation does not reduce the risk of falls or other negative outcomes by 15% or more.5 However, there are details to be considered.
 This analysis did not take into account D2 vs. D3, and also did not group studies by the dose of vitamin D. A previous pooled analysis, which analyzed studies based on the dose of vitamin D, established that dose matters.
 This analysis took into account the actual intake of vitamin D, not just whether or not the person had been assigned to the supplement group.
 In this analysis, there was a 30 percent reduction in hip fracture rate at the highest level of vitamin D intake (792-2000 IU) in the supplement groups compared to the control groups.6-7 An earlier meta-analysis supports this idea, recommending 800 IU as the minimum effective dose.8

 More of a vitamin is not necessarily better.
 Some concerns have been raised about vitamin D supplementation, arising from studies of excessively large doses given all at once.
+It is important not to take too much vitamin D in either form.
 Annual injections of 300,000 IU of vitamin D2 (the synthetic form) for three years resulted in a 49% increase in hip fractures in one study of elderly participants.16 For comparison, the tolerable upper limit (the maximum recommended daily dose) is currently 4000 IU.
-Large doses of hundreds of thousands of IUs may be problematic even when using the natural form, vitamin D3.
+Large doses of hundreds of thousands of IUs may be problematic even when using vitamin D3.
 For example, a study testing a dose of 500,000 IU vitamin D3 in elderly women found an increased the rate of falls, and a trend toward an increase in fracture risk compared to placebo.17 One possible explanation of these negative effects is that the excessively large dose of vitamin D could have stimulated rapid bone turnover, resulting in the breakdown of existing bone.18 all studies on high dose vitamin D showed negative effects.19 However, a recent meta-analysis pooled all the conflicting data, and concluded that high dose vitamin D supplementation had no effect on fracture risk but slightly increased the risk of falls.20